A. C. Jones High School (Beeville, Texas)

-A. C. Jones High School is a public high school located in Beeville, Texas (USA) and classified as a 4A school by the UIL.
+A. C. Jones High School is a public high school located in Beeville, Texas, United States and classified as a 4A school by the University Interscholastic League (UIL).
 It is part of the Beeville Independent School District located in central Bee County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+As the only comprehensive high school of its district, its boundary includes Beeville and Blue Berry Hill.
+During 2023–2024, A. C. Jones High School had an enrollment of 1,021 students and a student to teacher ratio of 15.56.
+The school received an overall rating of "C" from the Texas Education Agency for the 2024–2025 school year.

 Athletics

 The A.C.
 Jones Trojans compete in these sports: